5 Point clouds and distances

 ax2 = Axis(fig[1, 2], title = "Colored by density", aspect = DataAspect())

-The parameter \(h\) controls the bandwidth: larger \(h\) produces smoother density estimates, while smaller \(h\) captures finer local structure.
-Density estimation is a key ingredient in the ToMATo clustering algorithm, which we will see later.
+where \(h\) is the bandwidth.
+Larger \(h\) produces smoother densities; smaller \(h\) reveals finer local structure.
+Density estimation is one of the basic ingredients behind the ToMATo clustering algorithm that we will study later.

 In this chapter we learned to:

-These are the building blocks we will use throughout the rest of the book.
-Next, we will see how to cluster point clouds using classical methods — and understand their limitations.
+These are the geometric foundations we will use throughout the rest of the book.
+Next, we turn to clustering point clouds and see both what classical methods can do well and where topology becomes necessary.